UK fund star Woodford dumps HSBC on banking fine inflation fears

 Woodford generated a return of more than 2,200 percent for the Invesco Perpetual High Income Fund, while the FTSE All-Share Total Return index rose 868 percent during the same period.

-Woodford had invested 17 percent of his fund's assets in the broader financial sector at the end of July, far below the roughly 25 percent weight of such stocks in his benchmark FTSE All Share Index .FTAS.
+Woodford had invested 17 percent of his fund's assets in the broader financial sector at the end of July, far below the roughly 25 percent weight of such stocks in his benchmark FTSE All Share Index.

-As well as HSBC, which was his second-biggest financial sector holding, he had positions in companies including insurers Legal & General (LGEN.L), Hiscox (HSX.L) and Catlin CGL.L, and doorstep lender Provident Financial (PFG.L).
+As well as HSBC, which was his second-biggest financial sector holding, he had positions in companies including insurers Legal & General, Hiscox and Catlin, and doorstep lender Provident Financial.

 (Additional reporting by Matt Scuffham; Editing by David Clarke/Ruth Pitchford)